mannrobo/mannrobo.github.io/sponsor.md

 So far, 100% of alumni students are pursuing STEM degress in college!
 That's right, every single one!
 Currently, out alumni are:

 - Patrick McGuire (grad.
 2017) - Aerospace Engineering at University of Alabama Huntsville
 - Mackenzie O'Connel-Abed (grad.
-2017) - Biochemistry/Biomechanical at Clemson University
+2017) - Microbiology at Clemson University

 ### Profile: Mackenzie O'Connel-Abed